jaloff/EasySSH/README.md

 # EasySSH
-LineageOS comes with all tools needed to run SSH server on android device, but is missing configuration and simple way to manage it.
-This application helps to resolve this problems.
+This application helps configure and run SSH server on android device.
+It is dedicated for android ROMs that have embedded OpenSSH, i.e. LineageOS.

 ## Features
-* Generate missing configuration
+* Configuration management
-* Simple server start/stop
+* Authorized keys management
 * Option to run server on app start and system boot
-* Authorized keys management
+* Notification about running server
 * Display server logs
-* Show notification if server is running
+* Dark theme

 ## Requirements
 * Rooted device
-* LineageOS 14.1
+* Android ROM with OpenSSH

-Keys imported to application have to be in OpenSSH format.
+Keys imported into application have to be in OpenSSH format.